rolandasj/wc3-stuff/04-Extras/01-Misc.md

 Mini Technoid = Mini Technoid (item) - Increases ranged damage by 100%, increases attack power by 100% Chimera = Achievement for 8k kills - Increases combat speed by 20%, increases health regeneration speed by 500 units.
 Djinn = 3 powerful buffs to choose from.
 Retrieve the lamp after killing the Blood Queen.
 Flying carpet in the wasteland.

+The Undertakers heart - need 2 people (red and blue) stand each in both tombs where the boss is.